Smuggle Drugs into Jail or Prison

 Jail: Smuggling controlled substances into a jail or prison is classified as a felony.
 If found guilty of PC 4573, the defendant could face up to 2, 3, or 4 years in jail.
 The exact sentence depends on the defendant's criminal history, the terms of any plea agreement, the facts of the case, and more.

-Probation Sentence: A probation sentence is a period of supervision instead of jail.
-Probation sentences are allowed in PC 4573 cases, but they are not guaranteed.
-Whether or not the defendant will receive a probation sentence after a conviction for smuggling drugs into a jail or prison depends on many factors, including the defendant's criminal history.
-Sometimes probation sentences have terms and conditions of probation that include a sentence for work release or house arrest, which is intended to serve as an alternative to an acutla jail sentence.
+Sometimes probation sentences have terms and conditions of probation that include a sentence for work release or house arrest, which is intended to serve as an alternative to an actual jail sentence.

-PC 1170(h): If the defendant is not granted a probation sentence then he or she may serve his or her incarceration in a local county jail, as opposed to a state prison.
-In addition, jail sentences related to PC 4573 crimes may be split (served partially out fo custody on house arrest or work release), or suspended (also called joint suspension).
+PC 1170(h): If the defendant is not granted a probation sentence, then he or she may serve his or her incarceration in a local county jail, as opposed to a state prison.

 Three Strikes Law: PC 4573 is not a strike offense under CA Three Strikes Law.